Connect with others who understand.

 How Copay Assistance Programs Can Help Pay for MS Infusion Drugs

-• Alemtuzumab (Lemtrada) — Given over a course of five days, followed by another three-day round a year later
+• Alemtuzumab (Lemtrada) — Given over five days, followed by another three-day round a year later

 • Natalizumab (Tysabri) — Administered every four weeks for relapsing forms of MS